-Pacific Rim National Park Reserve of Canada - Broken Group Islands Paddler's Preparation Guide 2022
+Pacific Rim National Park Reserve of Canada - Broken Group Islands Paddler's Preparation Guide 2023

 - Leave all vegetation as you find it.
 A rare lichen, the seaside centipede lichen, has been found in the BGI.
 Breaking lower branches from trees could have a devastating impact on the species. - Store food and garbage securely, either inside kayak hatches or in rodent and crow-proof containers.
 Secure kayak hatches.
 Hung items should be a minimum of 4 metres (12 feet) off the ground, 3 metres (9 feet) from the trunk of the tree and 3 metres (9 feet) down from the limb.
 You are living with wildlife in the islands. - Pack out all garbage.
-There is no garbage pickup in the BGI. - Use composting outhouses for bodily waste only.
-They are not compost piles for food scraps.
+There is no garbage pickup in the BGI. - Use composting outhouses for bodily waste and toilet paper only.
+They are not compost

-- Do not dig trenches around tents and when leaving, replace rocks that have been used to secure tent pegs. - Use a camp stove rather than a fire for cooking. - Assess the area for dangerous trees before setting up camp.
+- piles for food scraps, garbage, feminine hygiene products or disposable wipes. - Do not dig trenches around tents and when leaving, replace rocks that have been used to secure tent pegs. - Use a camp stove rather than a fire for cooking. - Assess the area for dangerous trees before setting up camp.